xrdocs/asr9k/_tutorials/troubleshoot-slow-bgp-convergence-due-to-rpl.md

 # Conclusion

-The performance of a route policy can significantly improve with native as-path match operation or collapsed regular expression patterns.
+The performance of a route policy can be improved with native as-path match or collapsed regular expression patterns.

 # Acknowledgements

-I would like to thank Serge Krier for the initial creation of this article.
+I would like to thank Serge Krier for the original creation of this article.